-Purpose: To provide advanced training whereby a corps of Master Gardeners can obtain a specialization which supports or expands specific county educational programs of the Texas AgriLife Extension Service.
+Purpose: To provide advanced training whereby a corps of Master Gardeners can obtain advanced training which supports or expands specific county educational programs of the Texas AgriLife Extension Service.

-Specialist training should be designed to empower the Master Gardener with the knowledge and skills required to effectively support designate programs or projects.
+Advanced Training should be designed to empower the Master Gardener with the knowledge and skills required to effectively support designate programs or projects.
 This may include administration of projects, training of Master Gardeners, clientele presentations, and/or applied research and demonstrations.

 Basic Requirement: To be eligible for an Advanced Training, an individual must possess an up-to-date Master Gardener certification.